-- 10. Training programs implemented under point (6) are not intended to force qualification in another trade. - 11.
+- Training programs implemented under point (6) are not intended to force qualification in another trade. - 11.
 The Company agrees that no employee will lose their employment with the Company as a direct result of the implementation of flexibility initiatives under this letter.
 This provision applies to only those employees employed at the date of ratification of this agreement. - 12.
 No trades person or apprentice will be involuntarily displaced from their respective trade on a permanent basis as a result of the implementation of flexible work practices. - 13.
-It is not intended that flexible work practices shall result in a trades person being assigned to a non trades classification when someone outside of his trade is performing his trade core duties. - 14.
+It is not intended that flexible work practices shall result in a trades person being assigned to a non-trades classification when someone outside of his trade is performing his trade core duties. - 14.
 The Company agrees that no employees regular job rate will be reduced when he/she is assigned to perform work under this work place flexibility agreement.
-This does not apply to an employee who is laid off or whose job is temporarily curtailed and is recalled or works in a different job category on the basis of mill seniority. - 15.
-The Company commits to maintain apprenticeship agreements. - 16.
-For the term of the renewed Collective Agreement, the Company and the Union agree to establish and participate in a Joint Committee which will meet quarterly to discuss issues related to productivity, morale, profitability, work opportunities, market conditions, any alleged discrimination, the ongoing effectiveness of flexible work practices and any other problems related to flexible work practices.

-17. The Joint Committees will be composed as follows:
+This does not apply to an employee who is laid off or whose job is temporarily curtailed and is recalled or works in a different job category on the basis of mill seniority.

+- 15. The Company commits to maintain apprenticeship agreements. - 16.
+For the term of the renewed Collective Agreement, the Company and the Union agree to establish and participate in a Joint Committee which will meet quarterly to discuss issues related to productivity, morale, profitability, work opportunities, market conditions, any alleged discrimination, the ongoing effectiveness of flexible work practices and any other problems related to flexible work practices. - 17.
+The Joint Committees will be composed as follows:

-Committee 1
+Committee 2

-the President of Local 1 Mill Manager Wage Delegates Local 1 Company Representatives CEP National Representative the President of Local 76 Mill Manager Wage Delegates Local 76 Company Representatives CEP National Representative
+the President of Local 76

+Mill Manager

+Wage Delegates Local 76

+Company Representatives

+CEP National Representative